ComNetsHH/ldacs_simulator/scenarios/results/README.md

 So, in summary, the toolchain is: Makefile -> execute OMNeT++ Simulator -> parse OMNeT++ result files into CSV -> parse CSV into JSON -> read JSON and generate PDF graph.
 Since each step is easily executed in isolation, you can modify and test without having to execute all the other steps.

+# Parallel simulations
+The `Makefile` passes along the `NUM_CPUS` variable that you can provide when calling a target.
+So, for example, to run the SOTDMA simulations in parallel using 14 cores, run `make sh-mac-sotdma NUM_CPUS=14`.

 # SLURM Script Files
 All `s_<something>.sh` files are SLURM script files, which allow the execution of our simulations on a SLURM-controlled server cluster.
 If you happen to have access to a SLURM system, feel free to modify and use these files.